8ff/firescrew/README.md

 **Stay Updated**: For the latest updates and news, please consider following [8ffChief on Twitter](http://twitter.com/8ffChief).
 Stay connected and be the first to know about new features, releases, and more!

-## TODO
+## Roadmap
-- Get rid go GoCV
-- Dockerfile
+- Standardize the way adapter scripts return data
 - GetDimensions Web UI
 - Finish notifications via slack/email?
 - Add benchmarks